Towards Redundancy Reduction in Diffusion Models for Efficient Video Super-Resolution: Method

 When video generative diffusion models are adapted to VSR, they often introduce redundancy, as low-quality videos already retain content information.
 To address this, we investigate redundancy patterns in video generative diffusion models and find that attention is one common source.

-As illustrated in Fig.~\ref{fig:attn_map}, attention heads in DiTs exhibit distinct specialization patterns, which remain consistent for the same head across different videos.
-Some heads display global patterns (left), distributing attention across the entire sequence.
-In contrast, others focus on intra-frame patterns (middle), where attention mainly concentrates within each frame.
-Likewise, a subset of heads exhibits window patterns (right), where attention is concentrated in localized spatial neighborhoods.
+As shown in Fig.~\ref{fig:attn_map}, we obtain the visualization by running inference on 50 videos and averaging the attention maps for each head.
+We find that the attention pattern of each head remains highly consistent across different inputs.
+Since the maps produced by the same head look nearly identical for all videos, the averaged map naturally preserves the same pattern.
+The results clearly show that while certain heads present global behavior, a subset of heads consistently display localized behavior, such as intra-frame attention or window attention.
 These visualizations highlight that, although formulated as global attention, not all heads truly exploit global context, revealing clear redundancy in uniform global attention assignments.
+We provide more visualizations in the Appendix.

+To further illustrate how the routed attention patterns are applied on real video frames, we visualize the attention distributions of three representative heads assigned to global, intra-frame, and window routing in Fig.~\ref{fig:asr_frame_attention_application}.
+For a fixed query token on the middle temporal slice, the global head distributes attention broadly across both space and time, the intra-frame head concentrates almost entirely on the current slice, and the window head focuses on a local spatio-temporal neighborhood centered around the query.
+This visualization provides an intuitive view of how different routed heads specialize to complementary receptive fields.